 Broughton Is.
 Qikiqtarjuaq 67°33'N / 64°01'W. Very good holding with shelter available.
 Charts are off to the west.
 No reliable GSW84 positions.
-Fuel and water from village.
+New small craft harbour with 1.4 mtr. depth at low tide and subject to small swell.
+Co-Op fuel truck available for \$150,- on-call fee on Saturday.
 Airport.